bluss/rfcs/text/0000-composable-internal-iteration.md

-  3. Strictly, `Iterator::all` already implements general internal iteration, but ownership rules make it very awkward to use for searching or folding with the result value in as a captured variable, it does not have the rigid control flow of fold while, and it does not give us the broader benefits of access to improved versions through reversed iterators.
+  3. Strictly, `Iterator::all` already implements general internal iteration, but ownership rules make it very awkward to use for searching or folding with the result value in as a captured variable, it does not have the rigid control flow of fold while, and it does not alone give us the broader benefits of access to improved versions through reversed iterators.

 ## Use `Result<T, T>` instead of `FoldWhile<T>`